kubeys/helmys/ReadMe.md

 Next it does the same thing with all the templates converted to YAMLScript.

-It logs all the YAML states in files under `test/log/`.
+It writes all the YAML states in files under `test/debug/`.

 ### `make clean`